okfn/opendatahandbook-old/source/appendices/file-formats.rst

 Using proprietary file formats for which the specification is not publicly available can create dependence on third-party software or file format license holders.
-In worst-case scenarios this can mean that information can only be read using certain software packages, which can be prohibitively expensive, or which may become obsolete.
+In worst-case scenarios, this can mean that information can only be read using certain software packages, which can be prohibitively expensive, or which may become obsolete.